 Aptly named after the product that invented the model, this business model aims to sell a durable product below cost to generate high-margin sales of a single-use component of that product.
 Also known as the “razor blades and razor blades model,” razor companies can give away expensive blade handles on the premise that consumers must continually buy razor blades in the long run.

-See also Business Model Canvas Definition
+See also Business Model Value Proposition

 “Tying” is an illegal razor blade model strategy that requires the purchase of an unrelated good before a different (and often required) good can be purchased.
 For example, imagine Gillette launched a line of lotions and required all customers to buy three bottles before they were allowed to buy disposable razor blades.